MicrosoftDocs/learn/learn-pr/contributor/contribute-docs-browser/includes/6-pull-request-overview.md

 A PR shows the GitHub user who created the PR, the destination repository, and the branch in which the PR was created.
 PRs contain several tabs at the top, including:

--**Conversation** tab: A dashboard where you can view and reply to comments from other collaborators, see a list of notifications throughout the build and review process, and use comment automation to perform actions.
+- **Conversation** tab: A dashboard where you can view and reply to comments from other collaborators, see a list of notifications throughout the build and review process, and use comment automation to perform actions.
--**Commits** tab: A record of the changes that have been made to that branch.
+- **Commits** tab: A record of the changes that have been made to that branch.
-- **Files** changed tab: A comparison of the changed file(s) in the PR with their prior state.
+- **Files changed** tab: A comparison of the changed file(s) in the PR with their prior state.

-Pay careful attention to the conversations tab, which is where any updates or notifications appear and any discussions between you, the reviewers, and other collaborators take place.
+Pay careful attention to the Conversation tab, which is where any updates or notifications appear and any discussions between you, the reviewers, and other collaborators take place.
 You can also add hashtag comments here to perform actions, such as signing off on the PR to indicate it’s ready to be validated and merged, or holding off if you need to pause the process.

 PRs often have labels attached to indicate their status, such as `draft` to specify draft PRs that aren’t ready for review, or `do-not-merge` for PRs that are new or unreviewed.